Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Computer_Vision/Coursework.md

 ### 3.3 **Example:**

 Imagine we have two images of the same object.
 One is a close-up from the front, and the other is taken from the side at a distance, with different lighting conditions.
 Using the SIFT algorithm, we can detect key points in both images and match them by comparing their feature descriptors.
 This way, even if the images differ in scale, angle, and lighting, we can still identify that they are images of the same object.

+## 4. Additional information on assignments

+- This article is written in Markdown language (usually used to write articles written in Markdown language), the preparation process using the software Typora and uploaded to my github and personal website, the submitted version for the export of the pdf. format, if you need to visit the website of this article, please click the link [coursework](https://bougiemoonintaurus.com/zh/Computer_Vision/Coursework.html) , password：cvjy

+- Some of the visual effects of the article are only visible on the website and not in the pdf.

+- The images in the assignment are taken from the ppt that was taught in class.